Adventures in Babysitting: Production

-For his directorial debut, Columbus said he reviewed a hundred scripts.
+For his directorial debut, Columbus said he reviewed 100 scripts.
 He chose Adventures in Babysitting because he felt comfortable with its scale.
 Paramount Pictures had a right of first refusal but demanded Molly Ringwald be cast in the lead.
-Over 150 actresses auditioned for the lead role, including Valerie Bertinelli.
-Shooting took place in Toronto, Chicago, and Los Angeles in early 1987.
+Touchstone Pictures agreed to make the film after The Walt Disney Company received $300 million in financing from Silver Screen Partners.
+Over 150 actresses auditioned for the lead role in Dallas, Florida, New York City, Toronto, Chicago, and Los Angeles, including Valerie Bertinelli.
+Columbus cast Elisabeth Shue, who was a student at Harvard University at the time.